 mmLaunch should be launched using the bootstrap application.
 The command line is

 Toggling the localhost checkbutton toggles the display of an interface to the host service directory.
 The host service directory interface consists of a row of checkbuttons, one for each account service directory registered with the host service directory.
 Each checkbutton is labeled with the user ID of the corresponding account service directory.
-For most users, there will be only one checkbutton, labeled with the user's own account ID (except on older versions of Windows, where the dummy account ID oommf may be displayed instead).
+For most users, there will be only one checkbutton, labeled with the user's own account ID, except on Windows, where the dummy account ID oommf is displayed instead.
 If there is no account service directory running for the account under which mmLaunch was launched, mmLaunch will start one.
 In that circumstance, there may be some delay before the account checkbutton appears.

 Toggling an account checkbutton toggles the display of an interface to the corresponding account service directory.
 The account service directory interface consists of two columns.
 The Programs column contains buttons labeled with the names of OOMMF applications that may be launched under the account managed by this account service directory.
 Clicking on one of these buttons launches the corresponding application.
 Only one click is needed, though there will be some delay before the launched application displays a window to the user.
 Multiple clicks will launch multiple copies of the application.
 Note: The launching is actually handled by the account service directory application, which sets the initial working directory to the OOMMF root directory.

 The Threads column is a list of all the OOMMF applications currently running under the account that are registered with the account service directory.
 The list includes both the application name and an ID number by which multiple copies of the same application may be distinguished.
 This ID number is also displayed in the title bar of the corresponding application's user interface window.
 When an application exits, its entry is automatically removed from the Threads list.